Over the last five years, ‘fashion technology’ has captured the world’s imagination.

 Back in 2010, most fashion labels existed and operated offline.

-The fashion industry struggled to gather consumer data to reduce waste, optimize manufacturing and retail.
+The fashion industry struggled to gather consumer data to reduce waste and optimize manufacturing and retail.

 Nowadays, most fashion businesses combine online with offline elements.